PhD Students

 Brief Description of Project

 Sepsis is a dysregulated host response to an infection.
 Often caused by antibiotic-resistant bacteria, it results in hospitalization and poor outcome, and accounts for nearly 20% of all global deaths annually.
 The outcome of an infection depends on pathogen-factors such as virulence and antimicrobial resistance as well as host-factors such as the immune and inflammatory responses.
-My aim i
+My aim is to undertake a comprehensive study of K. pneumoniae-mediated sepsis by dissecting the pathogen-associated molecular characteristics that impinge upon host immuno-inflammatory response and evaluating its susceptibility to antimicrobial therapy.
+I am also looking to examine genes in clinical isolates of K. pneumoniae involved in perpetuating virulence and resistance and investigate the transcriptome of human neutrophil exposed to certain factors associated with pathogenesis.
+Optimization of a suitable antimicrobial-combination therapy against K. pneumoniae is another important goal of my work.

 Read More